-The council monitors developments to check they continue to comply with planning conditions, and reacts to potential breaches reported by neighbours or passers-by.
+The council monitors developments to check they continue to comply with planning conditions, and reacts to potential breaches reported.

 We try to resolve any breaches in a controlled but flexible manner.
+The Council's planning enforcement powers are discretionary and we should not take further action simply because there has been a breach in planning control.
 Wherever possible and appropriate, this will be through negotiation with the parties involved.
 However, where no agreement can be reached or where there has been a deliberate abuse of the system, formal enforcement action will be taken.

 Types of action include issuing notices to remedy a breach within a certain number of days and ordering an immediate stop to any activity that is in breach of planning control.